 - Less risk than stock market investing

-RealtyMogul allows you to invest in individual office, multifamily, retail, or industrial real estate deals.
+RealtyMogul allows you to invest in individual offices, multifamily, retail, or industrial real estate deals.
 However, you must be an accredited investor to invest in their individual property deals.

 Investment minimums for individual properties range from $25,000 – $50,000, depending on the investment.
 Through individual property investing, you are taking an equity investment in the project.
-And within the capital stack, equity investments have the highest risk but also the potential for the highest returns.
+And within the capital stack, equity investments have the highest risk and the potential for the highest returns.

-RealtyMogul individual property investments have a targeted investment horizon of 3 – 7 years, with no options for early redemptions.
+RealtyMogul individual property investments target an investment horizon of 3 – 7 years, with no options for early redemptions.